Leafwing-Studios/fop-rules/docs/character-options/powers/trickster.md

 </div>

 The trick explodes in a shower of slippery grease, coating the ground around it as.
-When detonated, a 10 foot radius around the trick becomes coated with slippery grease ground effect for the duration of this trick.
+When detonated, a 10 foot radius around the trick becomes coated with slippery grease as a ground effect for the duration of this trick.
 Whenever a creature attempts to spend movement to enter a tile within this grease for the first time on their turn, make an Agility attack against them.
 If you hit, they are knocked prone.
 While on this grease, the effects of all forced movement other than teleportation is doubled.

 ## Instant Disguise